microsoft/CLOG/README.md

     Utility library used between clog.exe and other clog tools.

+## Supported Runtimes

+The build .NET clog tools can be ran on both .NET 5 and .NET Core 3.1.
+In order to build, .NET 5 is required.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.